loader

 • Samples are processed in a full diagnostic laboratory.

-• A wider range of complex tests can be performed.
+• A wider and more complex range of tests can be performed.

-• Results are interpreted within your full medical history.
+• Results are interpreted within your full medical history and records.

 Essential Health Blood Test Package

-Our Essential Health Package brings together four key blood tests that are commonly checked in people with tiredness, low mood, slow progress with weight loss, or a family history of diabetes.
-It provides a focused snapshot of your vitamin D level, iron stores, folate status and average blood sugar control.
+The Essential Health Package combines four commonly requested blood tests.
+It is designed for people with symptoms such as tiredness, low mood, possible low iron or vitamin D, or a family history of diabetes.
+It provides a focused snapshot of: vitamin D level, iron stores, folate status and average blood sugar control (HbA1c).

 General health and metabolic profile